Jiangyiqun/GitLog2Diary/README.md

 A script to generate diary from git log, this is required by COMP9041 assignment 2 in 2018S2.

+>Andrew wrote: Some students choose to store this information in git commit messages and use a script to generate diary.txt from git log before they submit.
+You are welcome to do this.

 ## Git Commit Message Format

 **Important: to generate valid diary, git commit message must follow a special format**